Soldiers stand guard around a presentation of arms captured in arrest of Jaime Gonzalez Duran, alias 'El Hummer' in Mexico City in November, 2008.

 crackdown.
 President Felipe Calderon said Monday that more than 6,000 people

-.
+have died in drug-related violence.
 Villa Ahumada, a town of 1,500 people, was

 virtually taken over by drug gangs last year when gangs killed two consecutive